Fafell/Qr_code_component/README.md

 ### What I learned

 By doing this exercise, I learned how to implement projects based only on design preview, HTML5 and CSS3, basic of Git and GitHub, CSS custom properties.

-### Continued development

- - In the future, I plan to further  deepen my knowledge of CSS3 by applying good practices in styling applications and websites.
-- I plan to learn SASS and JS and use them in future projects.

 ## Author